 - Whether incest laws are limited to blood relatives, such as parents and children, or whether they extend to relatives who aren’t as close, such as second cousins.
 Laws might even take a different approach to incest involving adoptive parents and adopted children.

 - Whether consent is involved.
-In Texas, even an incestuous relationship between two consenting adults result in felony charges.
+In Texas, even an incestuous relationship between two consenting adults results in felony charges.

 - The victim’s age.
-If a victim is a minor, the penalties might be more strict.
+If a victim is a minor, the penalties might be stricter.

 - Penalties for a conviction.
 Punishments may include a jail or prison sentence, a fine, probation or court-ordered counseling.